Bills' investigation of Araiza didn't include alleged victim - KESQ

 The Bills declined multiple requests for comment Friday, a day after issuing a short statement saying they were aware of the allegations and had conducted their own investigation.

+“The facts of the incident are not what they are portrayed in the lawsuit or in the press,” Araiza said in a statement released through his agent, Joe Linta.
+“I look forward to quickly setting the record straight.”

-The 22-year-old Araiza was with the Bills for their preseason finale at Carolina on Friday night, but was not expected to play.
+The 22-year-old Araiza was with the Bills for their preseason finale at Carolina on Friday night, but did not suit up.
+Quarterback Matt Barkley handled the team’s punting duties.

 It also comes as the NFL and the Cleveland Browns are reeling from a scandal involving quarterback Deshaun Watson.
-Cleveland landed Watson from Houston and signed him to a league-record $230 million contract while he faced civil lawsuits alleging sexual misconduct against two dozen women.
+Cleveland acquired Watson in a trade with Houston and signed him to a league-record $230 million contract while he faced civil lawsuits alleging sexual misconduct against two dozen women.
 Watson this season will serve an 11-game unpaid suspension, pay a $5 million fine and undergo professional evaluation.
-NFL Commissioner Roger Goodell has also been sharply criticized by members of Congress for not releasing details of an investigation into the Washington Commanders following allegations of workplace misconduct.
+NFL Commissioner Roger Goodell also has been sharply criticized by members of Congress for not releasing details of an investigation into the Washington Commanders following allegations of workplace misconduct.

 The Bills informed the NFL of the incident once they were made aware of it, a person familiar with the situation told The Associated Press.
 The person, speaking on condition of anonymity because of the sensitive nature of the matter, wasn’t certain of the timeline.

-The Bills selected Araiza out of San Diego State in the sixth round of the NFL draft in April, and named him their starting punter this week.
-A person familiar with the case told the AP the Bills were not aware of the allegations against Araiza in April.
-The person spoke on the condition of anonymity because the team is not commenting publicly about the allegations.

-Executives from two different teams said they became aware of Araiza’s involvement in an incident during the draft process, but neither person knew the extent of the allegations.
-Both people said it didn’t impact Araiza’s status on their draft board because they weren’t interested in selecting a punter.
+The executives who had limited knowledge of the accusations against Araiza during the draft process said it didn’t impact his status on their draft board because they weren’t interested in selecting a punter.
 Executives from three other teams said they had no knowledge of the allegations against Araiza before the draft and only learned of the incident Thursday.
 All the people spoke to the AP on condition of anonymity because of the sensitivity of the matter.

 Gilleon filed a lawsuit in San Diego County Superior Court this week accusing Araiza and two other San Diego State football players of raping a then-17-year-old girl at a Halloween party at an off-campus home where Araiza had been living.
 A San Diego police investigation has been turned over to the district attorney’s office to determine whether to pursue charges.
 DA spokeswoman Tanya Sierra said Friday there was no timeline as to how long a decision will take.